Chris-plus-alphanumericgibberish/dnethack/README.md

 Only your quest Nemeses will deliberately steal your quest artifact, other monsters may steal the amulet and invocation items.
 The quest artifact may of course be randomly stolen by nymphs and the like.

 - Makes QA a dependable source of extrinsics, deepening differences between classes.

-- Foo- Bane artifacts are better (don�t need to be enchanted to be effective), and can be wielded in the off- hand behind a second artifact.
+- Foo-Bane artifacts are better (don't need to be enchanted to be effective), and can be wielded in the off- hand behind a second artifact.

 (ha. ha.)